arthurBarthe/debiased-spatial-whittle/paper/paper.md

 predicted distribution of estimates, which can be used to build confidence intervals.

-The package allows to treat the case of multivariate data, including where the missingness patterns might differ between the variates.
-For instance, in \autoref{fig:bivariate} we show a realization of a bivariate random field with distinct patterns of missing observations between the two variates, for which we can still recover the parameters of the model, such as the correlation between the two fields.
+The package allows to address multivariate data, including those cases where the missingness patterns might differ between the variates.
+For instance, in \autoref{fig:bivariate} we show a realization of a bivariate random field with distinct patterns of missing observations between the two variates, from which we can still infer the parameters of the model, such as the correlation between the two fields.
-The code base also includes tapering, the use of which can further alleviate boundary effects[@dahlhaus_edge_1987].
+The code base also includes tapering, the use of which can further alleviate boundary effects [@dahlhaus_edge_1987].
 Finally, the user can switch between several backends, Numpy, Cupy and PyTorch.
 This allows to further benefit from computational gains via GPU implementations of the Fast Fourier Transform.
 This is shown in \autoref{fig:times} where we observed a $\times 100$